Gemma’s 98.80 ATAR Hacks: Tips for HSC English Students

 Ask your Matrix teachers and tutors for a professional opinion.

-Ask your family – if they don’t understand it then you’ll need to adjust it so that they can.
-Maybe even ask a friend who’s teacher will mark it.
+Ask your family.
+If they don’t understand it then you’ll need to adjust it so that they can.
 It is important to get feedback so that you can improve your writing style and technique.

 Step 4: Prioritise

-You will know based on your marks and personal interest what parts of English you are good at and what you’re not.
+You will know based on your marks and interest what parts of English you are good at or not.

-I was best at comprehension – I received full marks for every comprehension task we did.
+I was best at comprehension.
 But I wasn’t so good at creative writing because of a lack of sophisticated vocabulary, and my essays were only slightly above average.

-So, I split the time I spent on English, prioritising brainstorms and vocab work for creative writing, then spending time on perfecting my essay theses, and if I had spare time, I’d work on comprehension.
+So, I split the time I spent on English, prioritising brainstorming and vocab work for creative writing, then spending time on perfecting my essay theses.
+Only if I had spare time, I’d work on comprehension.

 My peers would always ask me, “Why do you dislike English so much when your marks and ranks are so good?”
-Initially, I didn’t know the answer either, but then I realised it was because I was spending so many dreaded hours trying to perfect my essays and my creative writings.
+It was because I was spending so many dreaded hours trying to perfect my essays and my creative writings.

 If you work hard, if you give your 100% commitment, there’s no way you can’t excel.